 At long last, I’d sung in Czechia!
 The crowd at Poison on that particular night was sparse — perhaps not surprising for a Sunday — but I’d like to think that I entertained the few patrons who were present. 🙂 The KJ, Dennis, was very welcoming.

 And that is how, on September 3, 2017, Czechia became the 51st country on my World Karaoke Tour.
-By the way, a note regarding geographical history: the land that today comprises Czechia consists of land that at one time was divided into the independent territories of Bohemia, Moravia, and Czech Silesia.
+By the way, a note regarding geographical history: the land that today comprises Czechia consists of real estate that at one time was divided into the independent territories of Bohemia, Moravia, and Czech Silesia.
 Prague was the capital of Bohemia; hence the title of this blog post.
 (Apologies to anyone who saw that title and expected this post to feature me performing a certain Queen song that’s way overdone on karaoke nights. 🙂 )

 Moving forward: what’s next for the H-Bomb